Flag

 World Bank: Control of Corruption Percentile Rank NA

-Taiwan has established various laws and regulations to combat corruption, including the Act on Property Declaration by Public Servants, which mandates annual disclosures from senior officials.
-In 2023, the Control Yuan identified 28 violations, imposing fines totaling $354,000.
-While corruption is not a significant barrier for businesses in Taiwan, reports of official corruption persist, particularly in public procurement, although petty corruption is rare.
+Taiwan has established various laws and regulations to combat corruption, particularly in public procurement, including the Act on Property Declaration by Public Servants, which mandates annual property disclosures for senior officials.
+In 2023, the Control Yuan identified 28 violations, resulting in fines totaling approximately $354,000.
+The country adheres to the UN Convention against Corruption and has implemented measures for ethical corporate management, while the U.S. government reports no known instances of bribery related to foreign investment approvals.

 Economy

 Taiwan is a significant player in global trade, ranking among the world's top 20 economies by GDP and serving as the United States' 8th largest trading partner.
-With a population of 23.5 million, its economy is heavily reliant on exports, particularly in high-technology sectors such as semiconductors and telecommunications, supported by a skilled workforce.
-The government is actively promoting economic growth through domestic investment and foreign direct investment (FDI), while also tightening regulations to safeguard national security.
+The economy is heavily reliant on exports, particularly in high-technology sectors such as semiconductors and telecommunications, supported by a skilled workforce of 23.5 million people.
+The government actively promotes foreign direct investment (FDI) through incentives and initiatives aimed at leveraging Taiwan's strengths in advanced technology and manufacturing.

-Taiwan's investment climate is characterized by a strong focus on attracting foreign direct investment (FDI), particularly in advanced technology and manufacturing sectors.
-The government offers various incentives, including tax breaks and streamlined processes for foreign investors, while also implementing strict screening measures to safeguard national security, especially against investments from the People's Republic of China.
-Despite these efforts, challenges such as regulatory inconsistencies and foreign ownership limits in sensitive industries remain concerns for potential investors.
+Taiwan's investment climate is characterized by a strong emphasis on attracting foreign direct investment (FDI), particularly in advanced technology and manufacturing sectors.
+The government offers various incentives, including tax breaks and streamlined processes for foreign investors, while also tightening regulations to prevent circumvention by PRC firms.
+However, challenges such as excessive regulations, foreign ownership limits in sensitive sectors, and concerns over transparency in the investment approval process remain significant hurdles for potential investors.

 Floating Section Image